Zuehlke/robo-challenge/setup.md

 * [Bash](framework/bash)

 ## Deployment
-You should consider a easy soultion to deploy your code to the ev3 brick.
-A good solution ist to create a git repository on your ev3 brick with a git hoock.
+You should consider an easy solution to deploy your code to the ev3 brick.
+A good solution ist to create a git repository on your ev3 brick with a [git hook](https://git-scm.com/docs/githooks).
 - see http://www.ev3dev.org/docs/tutorials/setting-up-python-pycharm/